Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Correctness w.r.t Information Need

-\paragraph{Qualitative Analysis of Failure Cases} For a more granular understanding of the shortcomings of traditional QA metrics, we analyze the models' responses that have less than or equal to 0.3 F1 score, but were deemed correct according to the human evaluations.
-This resulted in 296 samples out of 900.
-Our classification of errors is adapted from \citet{kamalloo2023evaluating} (which itself was based on \citealt{min2021efficientqa}), modified to focus on instruction-following models.
-Specifically, we exclude some error classes relevant to fine-tuned models and include some classes for instruction-following models.
-The resultant categories are:
+We analyze the models' responses that have $\leq$ 0.3 F1 score, but have been deemed correct by the annotators.
+This results in 448 samples out of 1200.
+Our classification of errors is inspired from \citet{kamalloo2023evaluating} and \citet{min2021efficientqa}, modified to focus on instruction-following models.
+We list the categories of our classification and their descriptions below.